9QIX/HTB-SOCAnalystPrerequisites/IX. Network Enumeration with Nmap/III. Bypass Security Measures/I. Firewall and IDS-IPS Evasion.md

 ## Firewall and IDS/IPS Evasion Labs

 In the next three sections, we get different scenarios to practice where we have to scan our target.
 Firewall rules and IDS/IPS protect the systems, so we need to use the techniques shown to bypass the firewall rules and do this as quiet as possible.
-Otherwise, we will be blocked by IPS.
+Otherwise, we will be blocked by IPS